 - The Series features contemporary poets and fiction writers who read from their original works.
 The Series gives our campus and wider community opportunities to hear and discuss original works of writers from across the United States and even beyond.
 All readings are free; no registration is needed.

 Center for the Humanities sponsors Theory and Society, a refereed, interdisciplinary journal of social theory and practices, published by Springer in The Netherlands.
 Considered by many the premier journal of social theory, Theory and Society is subscribed to by major research libraries around the world.
 The journal has published 6 issues a year for over 4 decades.
 The T&S Editors and authors are distinguished scholars with international reputations in Sociology, History, Anthropology, Art History, Political Science, Communication, Organizational Analysis, and Gender Studies at numerous universities.

 Karen Lucas, associate director of the Center, has served as managing editor and corresponding editor for Theory and Society since 1982.
-The St. Louis T&S Editorial Associates play an important role for the journal.
-The group is composed of faculty from UMSL, Webster, University of MO Columbia, and St. Louis University who are chosen because of their interest and expertise in social theory research in an interdisciplinary context.
+The St. Louis T&S Editorial Associates are a group of faculty from UMSL, Webster, University of MO Columbia, and St. Louis University who are specialists in social science research and social theory in an interdisciplinary context.
 The editorial associates meet for lively discussions of current topics.
 The associates praise the group as an opportunity for scholarly interactions with colleagues from other disciplines and universities.
-The Center for the Humanities is pleased to enhance faculty opportunities and the university's scholarly reputation by providing the journal a home on our campus.
+The Center for the Humanities is pleased to enhance faculty opportunities and the university's scholarly reputation by providing the journal a home.